havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 An indication of the direction mean (direction and strength) can be added to the rose diagrams.

+The user can choose the base colour for the direction mean indication (added in version 3.1).

   .. |dirmeannon| image:: illustrations/rosedirmeannonneutral.png
    :width: 200
    :align: middle